Land and freshwater birds

 Land and freshwater birds on New Zealand's subantarctic islands are surprisingly numerous, diverse and in some cases very rare on this haven away from the mainland.
 No fewer than 15 species are found nowhere else on earth.

-Some species of New Zealand birds have survived on New Zealand's subantarctic islands long after introduced predators wiped them out on the mainland.
+Some species of New Zealand birds have survived on our subantarctic islands long after introduced predators wiped them out on the mainland.

-Over the last 120 years many species of birds have been introduced to mainland New Zealand by humans and at least 10 species have successfully colonised one or more subantarctic island group including the redpoll, dunnock, blackbird and mallard.
+Over the last 125 years many species of birds have been introduced to mainland New Zealand by humans.
+At least 10 species have successfully colonised one or more subantarctic island groups including the redpoll, dunnock, blackbird and mallard.